LaurentVeyssier/Analysis_AirBnB_Boston/README.md

+# Analysis_AirBnB_Boston

-# Analysis_AirBnB_Boston_vs_Seattle
+# Project overview
-Blogpost project for Udacity's Data Scientist Nanodegree
+This is the first project of Udacity's Data Scientist Nanodegree.
+The objective is two-fold:

-# Questions
-- Can you describe the vibe of each Boston neighborhood using listing descriptions?
+- provide an insightful technical analysis of Airbnb offering in Boston, USA.
+Data from September 2022 has been used for this analysis which can be found in this readme file and associated jupyter notebook included in this repository.
+- write a blogpost explaining the findings in non-technical terms to address the largest, non-technical, audience.
+The associated blogpost can be found [here]().

+This analysis combines various techniques as our dataset requires numerical, statistical, NLP type of analysis.
+The project will be conducted following this framework:
+- Framing key relevant business questions worth analyzing
+- Data understanding
+- Data preparation for the analysis and modeling steps
+- Data analysis and modeling (including regression model for price prediction)
+- Result evaluation
+The deployment is not covered here.
+The trained model artifact could nevertheless be used for inference using an API.

+# Dataset Acknowledgement and dataset overview
+The Boston datasets I used were up-to-date at the time of my analysis.
+These were extracted in September 2022 by Airbnb Inside and the originals can be found [here](http://insideairbnb.com/explore).
+Airbnb Inside regularly provides up-to-date datasets for most major cities around the world.

+The datasets are composed of 3 files which can be found in the `Datasets` folder of this repository.
+Those 3 files cover:
+- Listings.csv which includes the full description of each properties, owner datails and several review kpis and scores
+- Reviews.csv which includes unique id for each reviewer and detailed comments
+- Calendar.csv which includes property id, the daily rental price and availability by day from September 15, 2022 onwards.
+This file provides a snapshot of the reservations as of september and looking forward into the year 2023.

+# Key Business questions and project challenge
+The analysis will answer 6 business questions as follows:
+1. Price seasonality during the year - By how much do prices spike?
-- What are the busiest times of the year to visit Boston?
-By how much do prices spike?
+2. What are the busiest times of the year to visit Boston?
-- Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Boston?
+3. Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Boston?
+4. Can you describe the vibe of each Boston neighborhood using listing descriptions?
+5. Can you predict the rental price of a new property based on available features ?
+6. Can the property text description from the host improve the prediction ?

+Key challenge comes from the following real-life constraint: We want to provide the best possible prediction model for an new Airbnb property assuming we will not have part of the datailed KPis regarding reviews and host.
+Indeed, this being a new property added to Airbnb, we assume we can only rely on the property detailed description, localization and service offering prepared by the future new host.